waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`spinner_stop`**: Stops movement from a spinner tile.

 # III.
 Viridian Gym Spinner Map Notes
 - This is a complex spinner maze.
 Defeated trainers become impassable obstacles.
-Manual pathing is unreliable; a specialized solver is needed.
+- The combination of one-way spinner tiles and defeated trainers becoming permanent obstacles makes manual pathing extremely difficult and prone to error.
+- A specialized tool, `spinner_maze_solver`, was created to navigate this puzzle reliably.
+Manual attempts are not recommended.